kav-institute/imptc-dataset/README.md

 - Yellow-Blinking
 ```

-##### Signal groups:
+##### Signal groups
 The nine signal groups are illustrated below.
 The groups k1 till k6 represent the different vehicle lanes and driving directions.
-The groups f1 till f3 represent the three signalized pedestrians crossings.
+The groups f1 till f3 represent the three signalized pedestrian crossings.

 !["Traffic light signal groups"](images/traffic_light_signal_groups.jpg  "Traffic light signal groups")

 ---
 <a name="data_structure"></a>
-## Data Structure:
+### Data Structure
+#### For a sequence
-**The data structure for a sequence** is always the same and is described by the following scemantic overview:
+The data structure for a sequence is always the same and is described by the following schematic overview:

 ```md
 sequence id